 Stamp duty for second homes

-Anyone buying an additional residential property worth £40,000 or more will have to pay stamp duty for second homes.
-This applies whether you’re buying a second home, buy-to-let investment or any additional property.
+Anyone buying an additional residential property worth more than £40,000 will usually have to pay the additional stamp duty for second homes.
+This applies whether you’re buying a second home as an investment buy-to-let, for a holiday home or any other purpose.

 You have to pay the extra rate even if the property you already own is abroad.
 It also applies if you only own a share in a property.